-The total cash compensation received by our named executive officers in 2012 reflect the compensation committee's decision that total cash compensation should approximate the 50th percentile of the public company market data for our executive officers.
-In 2012, the compensation committee increased Mr. Cleveland's target bonus payout from 60% to 90% of his base salary to increase the emphasis on variable elements of compensation.
+The total cash compensation received by our named executive officers in 2013 reflect the compensation committee's decision that target total cash compensation should approximate the 50th percentile of the public company market data for our executive officers.

-As with the 2012 annual incentive program, the 2013 annual incentive program will be a function of revenue growth and AOI.
-As was the case for the 2012 program, the 2013 program contains revenue and AOI objectives for the Company as a whole and for each of its major geographic business units (the United States, the European Union and Japan).
+As was the case for the 2013 program, the 2014 program contains revenue and AOI objectives for the Company as a whole and for each of its major geographic business units (the United States, the European Union and Japan) and strategic objectives for the Company as a whole.
 A participant's bonus payout will be determined by multiplying his or her target payout amount (which is specified by our compensation committee as a percentage of the individual's annual base salary) by the bonus payout factor determined by the revenue factor.
-The AOI factor is then applied to reduce the bonus amount (the "Bonus Payout").
-The revenue payout factor is zero for 2013 revenue below specified threshold amounts for the Company and each of its business units, is 50% at those threshold amounts, and increases (with no maximum) in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts.
+The AOI factor is then applied to reduce or maintain the bonus amount, and the strategic objectives factor is used to increase or decrease the bonus amount, as applicable.
+The revenue payout factor is zero for 2014 revenue below specified threshold amounts for the Company and each of its business units, is 50% at those threshold amounts, and increases (with no maximum) in amounts specified by the compensation committee to the degree revenue exceeds the respective threshold amounts.
 The AOI factor is zero for AOI (expressed as a percentage of revenue) below specified threshold amounts for the Company and each of its business units, and increases on a linear basis to 100% for AOI at or above specified maximum amounts.
-A new component for the 2013 program is that a multiplier in the range of 0.9 to 1.1 will be applied to increase or decrease the Bonus Payout based on the success of our achieving our strategic objectives for 2013.
+The multiplier range for the strategic objectives factor in 2014 will be 0.9 to 1.1 as it was for 2013.

-The target bonus as a percentage of base salary for each named executive officer for 2013 was established as indicated in the below table:
+The target bonus as a percentage of base salary for each named executive officer currently employed by us will be the same for 2014 as it was for 2013.